GopalSharma/moodle-qformat_csv/README.md

-## This plugin contains support for importing  questions from CSV format file and exporting questions (only multichoices) to a CSV format file.
+## This plugin contains support for importing  questions from a CSV format file and exporting questions (only multichoices) to a CSV format file.

 ## NEW in 3.6.02
 - New: Added 'questionname' option in the standard CSV file, total fields/columns are 8 now.
 - New: Extended CSV file with many more fields for questionname, answernumbering, correctfeedback, partiallycorrectfeedback, incorrectfeedback and defaultmark, total fields/columns are 13 now.
 - NEW: Now, while exporting questions into a CSV file, the CSV file will have 13 fields/columns by default.

 --------------

 ## NEW in 3.6.01